Field behavior documentation

 Vocabulary

-indicates that a field on a resource cannot be changed
+indicates that a field on a resource

-required or optional.
+input or outputs, required or optional.

 When a service receives an immutable field in an update request (or similar),